jablonskidev/writing-an-interpreter-in-go/1-introduction/introduction.md

 - A string data structure
 - An array data structure
 - A hash data structure

-Your interpreter will have the following major parts:
-- A lexer
-- A parser
-- An Abstract Syntax Tree (AST)
-- An internal object system
-- An evaluator

 ## The Tools You Will Use